 A successful cold call isn’t always because a client answers on the first ring.
 Success still lies in how you leave voicemails.
 But instead of following proper procedure you forget to leave all your contact information.
 You add too much information.
 You leave REALLY long messages that do nothing but irritate the person having to hear it.

 Learn how to be efficient and important and leave voicemails that get returned.
-Here’s a look at our course titled just that:

 You Accidentally Dismiss The Gatekeeper